This documentation does not apply to the most recent version of uberAgent. Click here for the latest version.

 Sigma Rules & Converter

 uberAgent ESA ships with Activity Monitoring rules derived from Sigma signatures.
 These rules are grouped by severity: critical, high, medium, and low.
-ESA’s Sigma rules are stored in the configuration files

 By their nature, Sigma rules are pretty dynamic and may change quickly.
 See below for instructions on how to convert Sigma rules yourself.